 Cancer Research UK is also a certified member of the Information Standard.
-This scheme aims to improve the quality of health and social care information.
+This scheme aims to improve the quality of health and social care information in the UK.

 Cancer Research UK is responsible for the accuracy of the information we publish and neither the Information Standard scheme operator not the scheme owner shall have any responsibility whatsoever for costs, losses or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website.

-- Current issues in health awareness and oncology
+- current issues and changes in health awareness and oncology

 Most information is written in-house by members of the health information team or the patient information web team.